 As Mondo Media’s reputation for game development grew, we added designers, 3D modelers, developers and animators to continue contract work.
 The company made the list of the Bay Area’s “Fastest Growing Companies” four years in a row.
 I wrote sales and marketing plans to manage growth and when we were invited to pitch for investment at Sand Hill Road, I helped prepare the pitches.

-Mondo Media, boot strapped to this point, sought and received investment from Softbank.
+Mondo Media, boot strapped to this point, sought and received investment first from Sand Hill Road VCs, after many investor presentations (I assisted with), then from Softbank.
 Pressure to profit from an advertising revenue model was at its highest when the Dot Com bubble started to burst.
 It was a revenue model at odds with the company founders.